5 min read · Cost

 Quick Answers

-Brief exposure between protected periods, yes; we don't install on wet surfaces or during active rain.
+Brief exposure between protected periods can happen, but we don't install on wet surfaces or during active rain, and the home is dried in every day so the structure stays protected.

-Modestly — slower demand period; the bigger savings are availability and choice rather than headline pricing.
+Modestly — it's a slower-demand period.
+The bigger advantages are crew availability and color choice rather than a dramatic headline discount.

 Sources